hpesciotti/FGiubilei/README.md

 The project was deployed to GitHub Pages using the following steps:

-1. Log in to GitHub.
+I. Log in to GitHub.
-2. Navigate to the main page of GitHub Repository that will be deployed.
+II.
+Navigate to the main page of GitHub Repository that will be deployed.
-3. At the top of the Repository, find the "Settings" button on the menu and click on it.
+III.
+At the top of the Repository, find the "Settings" button on the menu and click on it.
-4. Inside the settings, on the left side of the page, there’s a list of tab menu.
+IV.
+Inside the settings, on the left side of the page, there’s a list of tab menu.
 Find the “Pages” tab, and click on it.
-5. Under "Source", click on the dropdown item called "None", select "Master", and then click on the “Save” button.
+V. Under "Source", click on the dropdown item called "None", select "Master", and then click on the “Save” button.
-6. The page will automatically refresh.
+VI.
+The page will automatically refresh.
-7. Now you should see a notification message that provides the now published site link: “Your site is ready to be published at [https://hpesciotti.github.io/FGiubilei/](https://hpesciotti.github.io/FGiubilei/)”.
+VII.
+Now you should see a notification message that provides the now published site link: “Your site is ready to be published at [https://hpesciotti.github.io/FGiubilei/](https://hpesciotti.github.io/FGiubilei/)”.

 ### **6.1-Forking the GitHub Repository**